Siege of Ngatapa: Escape and pursuit

 In the early hours of the morning of 5 January, Te Kooti and the rest of the Ringatū fled the pā.
 They descended down the steep rock face on the northern side of Ngatapa, lowering themselves more than 20 m down on vines woven to form a rope.
 On hearing the cries of one of the female prisoners still inside the pā, yelling that there were no men present, the attackers entered to find mainly women and children left, and wounded men.
 The latter were immediately killed.

 No rearguard remained to cover the escape and Ropata's Ngāti Porou and the Te Arawa Armed Constabulary promptly set off in pursuit of the fleeing Ringatū.
-The European personnel of the Armed Constabulary remained behind; there was concern that they make not be able to tell the difference between the escapees and their pursuers.
+The European personnel of the Armed Constabulary remained behind; there was concern that they may not be able to tell the difference between the escapees and their pursuers.
 Te Kooti and his key followers evaded capture but around 130 of his men, weak from hunger and lacking ammunition for defence, were rounded up from the bush and gorges below over the next two days.
 As many Ngāti Porou were incensed at the murders committed by the Ringatū in Poverty Bay, most of the prisoners were marched up to a cliff and executed on Ropata's orders.
 Whitmore did nothing to interfere.
 Some Te Arawa members of the Armed Constabulary also participated in the killings.
 Around 20 men, some of whom later stood trial for the murders of the settlers at Matawhero, and 135 women and children were made prisoners.

 Aftermath

 The government forces and their kūpapa allies incurred few casualties at Ngatapa, with the Armed Constabulary having five men killed and Ngati Porou six.
 Te Kooti suffered a major defeat with at least half of his Ringatū warriors, around 130 or so, being killed at Ngatapa or executed in the subsequent pursuit through the bush following their escape from the pā.
 This was in addition to the 60 or so killed or captured at Makaretu.
 At least some of the executed were likely to have been Māori captured by Te Kooti in his raids in Poverty Bay rather than Ringatū.
 The historian Matthew Wright noted that Ropata, who ordered the executions, had been captured and enslaved by Te Kooti's Rongowhakaata iwi as a young man and this was a factor in the massacre at Ngatapa.

 Te Kooti found refuge in the Urewera ranges with the Tūhoe iwi and from there raided a number of Māori communities that he perceived as being allied to the government.
 A number of expeditions were mounted to capture him although he was able to evade these.
 Over time he lost support from Tūhoe due to the impact of punitive expeditions mounted by the government into their land.
-Te Kooti moved into King Country where he was sheltered by Tāwhiao, the Māori King, until he received a pardon in 1883.
+After further engagements with government forces, Te Kooti moved into King Country where he was sheltered by Tāwhiao, the Māori King, until he received a pardon in 1883.